Key Points:

 Influential Developers | Tony Fadell, Scott Forstall, Sir Johnathan Ive, Apple | Andy Rubin, Rich Miner, Nick Sears, Chris White, Google |

-Open Format | Yes for app developers | Yes for app developers |
+Open Format | Yes, for app developers | Yes, for app developers |

 Technologies Influenced | iPhone, iPad, various other apple products | Numerous non-Apple smartphones and mobile devices |

-iPhone vs. Android: Summary
+iPhone vs. Android: Key Differences

 First, it is important to note that there is not exactly an Android “phone” the same as there is an iPhone.
 Android is the software that is used for an operating system.
 It can be installed on virtually any smart device that has the capability to operate it, including a variety of phones, tablets, computers, and more.
 This is not the case with iPhones, which are actual phones that have been released for the past twenty years.

 Because of this, an apples-to-apples comparison between the two isn’t exactly possible.
 They are separate devices, of course: No iPhone runs an android operating system.
+However, there are also a few other differences between them — including the cost of the phone, how emojis are displayed, and the origin of the system.

 The iPhone has had numerous versions, with the most current one being the Apple iPhone 13 Pro.
 The iPhone 13 Pro comes with many features, including newer cameras, wide-angle lens for those cameras, faster performance, wireless charging support, and more.
 It also operates on the latest version if iOS, which is Apple’s operating system.
 There are still many prior versions of the iPhone available, and the performance of these devices varies based on how old these devices are.